 If you’re worried your cat is sick or injured as a result of any of these, please contact your vet as soon as possible, or find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

-1. Plants & flowers
+3. Plants and flowers

-5. Insect stings
+6. Insect stings

 If your cat is stung in or near the mouth or neck then you may need to seek veterinary help.
 Cats, like humans, can be allergic or become allergic to stings.
 Signs include swellings, distress and breathing difficulties.

-Make sure your cat is up to date with his vaccinations, flea and tick medications as this is the time of year fleas and ticks start to increase in number.
+Make sure your cat is up-to-date with his vaccinations, flea and tick medications as this is the time of year fleas and ticks start to increase in number.